biodiversitydata-se/sbdi-gtdb-nf-phylomarkercheck/README.txt

 ## Version history

+* v9 (2025-02-18): Remove extra sequences from e.g. "n1" files that appeared due to ties.

 * v8 (2024-06-25): Update to GTDB R09-RS220 from R08-RS214.

 * v7 (2024-04-24): Replace manual procedure with Nextflow pipeline.
 Update to GTDB R08-RS214 from R07-RS207.